Image-GS: Content-Adaptive Image Representation via 2D Gaussians: Introduction

 \section{Introduction}

-For a long time, images have been digitized as uniform pixel grids in both hardware and software.
-Such discrete representations do not align with the physical world, where visual content is continuous and non-uniform.
-As a result, these representations suffer from limited efficiency, especially for domain-specific tasks such as machine vision and content streaming \cite{li2020towards,chen2021learning}.
+Recent advances in generative AI have dramatically increased the availability of high-resolution visual content in domains ranging from gaming to graphic design \cite{epstein2023art,po2024state}.
+Effectively deploying these assets, particularly to resource-constrained devices, requires representations that are compact and efficient to decode.
+Traditional image formats, such as PNG and JPEG, are often inadequate for this purpose, offering limited compression efficiency and/or slow decoding performance \cite{vaidyanathan2023random}.

-Neural representations have recently emerged to encode, process, and render images using neural networks \cite{chen2021learning,karnewar2022relu,dosovitskiy2020image,martel2021acorn}.
-Incorporated into learning-based frameworks, these representations have demonstrated significant advantages over traditional image formats in terms of visual fidelity, memory efficiency, and machine vision task performance.
-However, neural image representations commonly rely on explicit, uniform data structures that do not adapt to the image content or computationally heavy implicit networks for image decoding.
-Such characteristics become a major barrier in real-time graphics applications that require fast memory access or resource-dependent quality adaptation.
+Neural image representations are emerging as a promising alternative for encoding visual data \cite{tancik2020fourier,chen2021learning}.
+When integrated into learning-based pipelines, they enable superior visual fidelity and memory efficiency compared to classical formats.
+However, existing methods along this line often rely on fixed data structures that lack content adaptivity \cite{karnewar2022relu,chen2023neurbf} or compute-intensive implicit neural models \cite{sitzmann2020implicit,saragadam2023wire}, leading to poor scalability and slow decoding.
+These drawbacks hinder their usage in real-time graphics, where fast random access and dynamic quality adaptation to device capabilities are critical factors \cite{akenine2019real}.

-To this end, we propose \methodName, a flexible, compact, and content-adaptive image representation based on anisotropic, colored 2D Gaussians.
-Specifically, each 2D Gaussian is characterized by its mean, covariance, and color.
-Given a target image, a group of 2D Gaussians is adaptively spawned based on the magnitude of local image gradients, with more Gaussians allocated to regions with high-frequency details.
-The Gaussian parameters are then optimized via a tailored differentiable renderer to reconstruct the target image, and additional Gaussians are progressively added to image regions exhibiting high reconstruction errors.
-To accelerate \methodName's inference speed, we introduce a hierarchical grid structure based on binary space partitioning.
-The content-adaptive nature of \methodName enables it to wisely allocate resources based on the local signal complexity and preserve fine image details with high fidelity.
+To close this gap, we introduce \methodName, an explicit image representation built on anisotropic, colored 2D Gaussians, each defined by a mean, a covariance, and a color.
+Given a target image, \methodName adaptively initializes a group of Gaussians guided by local image gradient magnitudes, allocating more to higher-frequency regions.
+These parameters are then optimized using a custom differentiable renderer to reconstruct the image.
+Additional Gaussians are progressively added to regions with persistent artifacts to further refine the reconstruction quality. \methodName's content-adaptive design captures the non-uniformly distributed features and semantic structures in images, allowing it to better preserve fine details under constrained memory budgets.
+To facilitate real-time usage, \methodName's complete rendering pipeline is implemented with optimized CUDA kernels to maximize computational parallelism.